-I am a graduate student in MIT Mechanical Engineering in the Portela Research Group.
+I am a graduate student in MIT Mechanical Engineering in the Portela Research Group, researching mechanics of physically intelligent materials across scales.

 Read more about Tailored ultrasound propagation in microscale metamaterials via inertia design, published in Science Advances.